jasraa/tp/docs/DeveloperGuide.md

   * The amounts being shown are dependent on the currency being used.
 * calculateTotalExpenses() :
   * The method used to calculate all expenses found in the expense list.
+* addExpense(String category, String amount, String description) :
+  * Adds a new Expense to the list after validating the category and amount.
+It also checks against the budget limit for the given category and seeks user confirmation if the budget would be exceeded.
+* getBudgetAndListExpensesForCategory(String inputCategory) :
+  * Retrieves and displays the budget for a given category and lists the expenses under it, sorted by amount and showing what percentage of the budget each expense constitutes.

+The `ExpenseList` class relies on the `Ui` class to interact with the user for confirmations and to display information.
+All exceptions related to invalid operations or data are handled by throwing specific `BudgetBuddyException` instances to be caught by the caller, ensuring robust error management within the application.

 ##### 3.6.4 Saving
 This class holds details regarding a saving a user has.
 Within this class, it has 3 class-level variables :